Last updated: December 7, 2021

 Diagnostic Data may contain sensitive information about your devices and operating environment as well as personally identifying information.
 Although there may be occasions when we ask for Diagnostic Data to assist you with a problem, you are never obligated to provide it.

 Diagnostic data never includes decrypted Secure Data.
-We will never ask for your Master Password or Secret Key.
+We will never ask for your Account Password or Secret Key.

 Keeping Your Information Safe